umadesai/SoftSysZumaText/reports/report.md

 - Open, new, and save files

-- Search around
+- Search

 - Keyword and comment highlight

-- Shortcuts for these commands
+- Command shortcuts

 **Try it for yourself!** To run our text editor, clone our repository, navigate to the editor folder, and run the following commands in the Unix command line: